dorbarker/voc-identify/readme.md

 # Identifying Variants of Concern in Metagenomic Samples

-`mmmvi` is an in-progress tool to identify potential SARS-CoV-2 Variants of Concern (VoC) in metagenomic samples.
-A manuscript is in preparation, but in the interim, please cite this repository.
+`mmmvi` is a tool to identify potential SARS-CoV-2 Variants of Concern (VoC) in metagenomic samples.

 A VoC is identified by the presence of nucleotide differences relative to a reference strain.
 In a heterogeneous, metagenomic sample, sequencing reads may